BiswanathBD/National-Directory/readme.md

 ### 6. Answer the following questions clearly:

-1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**? </ br>
+1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**? <br>
 Answer:
 <table>
    <thead>